AndrewE23/SQL_Project/README.md

 Then, using a combination of LHL-provided and online reference materials for assistance, I devised a simple 5-step process for cleaning my data.<br>

 ### 2 - Validation
-I kept three key main considerations in mind:
+I kept three key main considerations in mind:<br>
 **a.
 Data should be as complete as possible**.
-In short, I ran queries to see if I had NULL values, verified that unused contents were actually unused (or else barely used), and so forth.
+In short, I ran queries to see if I had NULL values, verified that unused contents were actually unused (or else barely used), and so forth.<br>
 **b.
-Data should be unique.** If it isn't, then you run the risk if skewing or distorting any observations you make with the data available to you.
+Data should be unique.** If it isn't, then you run the risk if skewing or distorting any observations you make with the data available to you.<br>
 **c.
 Data should be consistent.** Typos should be cleared, value formatting standardized, and so on.
-Basically, we want everything to be comprehensible at a glance and to know that it will continue making sense.
+Basically, we want everything to be comprehensible at a glance and to know that it will continue making sense.<br>

 ### 3 - Data Cleaning
 **a.
 Remove irrelevant data (from the source)**, such as empty columns.<br>